Converge Voice & Data

 Voiceflex data products have Service Level Agreements which provide assurance around the level of service and amount of uptime you can expect.

 The range of data products available allow great flexibility, control your bandwidth directly paying for use rather than spare capacity.

 We don't just install and leave.
-Our value comes with looking after your circuits through monitoring tools and engineers who want help.
+Our value comes with looking after your circuits through monitoring tools and engineers who want to help.

 Data products can be broadly categorised into two types - synchronous (Same bandwidth guaranteed in both directions) and asynchronous (higher downstream and lower upstream bandwidths).

 Broadband services are asynchronous in nature and whilst they can be delivered over fibre as well as copper, they are multiplexed at the local exchange and have historically offered a lower tier of service management.
 However, the technology is suitably mature for supporting converged voice and data for smaller organisations and is a natural choice for cost efficient connectivity.

 Synchronous services however are built end-to-end between the supplier and client and hence offer a higher tier of service management than can be offered through broadband.
 Historically referred to as 'Leased Lines', these services can be delivered over multiple pairs of copper or fibre optic cabling.

 Leased line offerings can also be used to link together multiple customer sites, either as a point to point connection or through more advanced configurations that join multiple customer sites together via private cloud deployments utilising VPLS/MPLS technology.
 Voiceflex can additionally participate in these private VPLS/MPLS deployments as a 'voice services node' within the client network.

 Historically, 'Data' has been used in the telecoms industry to describe Information only services.
 In general, all non-real-time services such as email, file transfer and web access have come under the 'Data' umbrella.